 By Tom Harrington, VP, Business Development –

-A closer look at new aerial imagery content programs
+A closer look at new aerial imagery content programs instead of custom imagery

 Aerial imagery data is fast becoming commoditized within the geospatial marketplace.
 New providers and aggregators of imagery — aerial (both ortho and oblique) and satellite – are popping up all the time and competing aggressively for market share.
 These new sources of imagery are marketed under licensing models, often referred to as Content as a Service (CaaS) or Managed Content as a Service (MCaaS).
 The basic elements that characterize CaaS are standardized data content, standard terms and conditions for usage and distribution, high performance and low cost cloud storage, and some form of streaming services.